netinvent/grafana_webhook_gammu_smsd/README.md

 HTTP method should be post, and HTTP Basic authentication should be enabled.
 Please also use this server behind a HTTPS reverse proxy for better security.

+You may add multiple phone numbers by separating them with a semicolon, eg `http(s)://your_server.tld/grafana/0123456789;0234567890;02345678901`

+You may also limit the number of sent sms by setting a minimal interval between two sent smses.
+The url will be `http(s)://your_server.tld/grafana/{phone_number}/{min_interval}` Example, in order to not receive more than a SMS every two hours (7200 seconds):

+`http(s)://your_server.tld/grafana/0123456789;0234567890;02345678901/7200`